ergon/airlock-minikube-example/README.md

 *Airlock* is a registered trademark of [Ergon].
 Ergon is a Swiss leader in leveraging digitalisation to create unique and effective client benefits, from conception to market, the result of which is the international distribution of globally revered products.

+## Disclaimer

+Airlock Microgateway is available as community and premium edition.
+The differences between these two editions are documented [here](https://docs.airlock.com/microgateway/latest/?topic=MGW-00000056).
+The Airlock Minikube Example has been designed for the premium edition and requires Airlock IAM.
+Nevertheless, the example might be also useful for the community edition but definitely does not unleash the whole power of the Airlock suite.
+Because it is designed for the premium edition, all instructions are laied-out for this edition.

 ## Prerequisites

 * Install [Minikube].<br>